 If your car fails the emissions test, you most likely have a faulty EGR valve.
 This can be due to a stuck closed EGR valve.
-A stuck closed EGR will prevent the exhaust gases from coming into combustion.
+A stuck-closed EGR will prevent exhaust gases from coming into combustion.

 3. Engine knock

 The third symptom you might be experiencing if your EGR valve has failed is engine knocking.
-Engine knocking is when an unplanned mini detonation occurs during the power stroke in combustion.
+Engine knocking is when an unplanned mini-detonation occurs during the power stroke in combustion.
 People describe it as a pinging noise.

 4. Lack of acceleration

-Lack of acceleration can be a clear sign that your EGR valve is faulty.
+A lack of acceleration can be a clear sign that your EGR valve is faulty.
 A stuck open EGR valve can be the cause of this.
-A stuck open EGR will continuously and exhaust gases back into the combustion chamber.
+A stuck-open EGR will continuously exhaust gases back into the combustion chamber.

 While accelerating, the engine needs more fresh air to get its peak performance.
 More exhaust gas instead of fresh air will also alter the fuel injection rates which will further decrease the performance reasonably.
 You can and should try to clean your EGR valve without removing it.

 5. Rough idle

 Another symptom of a faulty EGR valve is a rough idle.
-The reason for this is because the EGR is stuck open.
+The reason for this is that the EGR is stuck open.
 It takes up space from the exhaust gases inside the combustion, therefore not leaving much room for air to combust efficiently with fuel.
 This leads to improper combustion which results in your car having vibrations and rough idle.

 6. Fuel smell around the car